Wireless technology in access control

-These products communicate with each other through Wi-Fi communication system.
+These products communicate with each other through a wireless communication system.

-Wifi has become a very powerful technology in modern security and access control system for a small as well as for a large building, organization or institute.
-Internet of things (IoT) is one of the key models of future communication systems, which will integrate all equipment, devices and home appliances commonly used in our day to day life.
-That integration will be accomplished through an IP based internet system.
+WiFi is a central technology in modern security and access control systems.
+Internet of Things (IoT) is one of the key models of future communication systems, which integrates equipment, devices, and home appliances commonly used in our day-to-day life.
+That integration is accomplished through an IP-based internet system.

-In a door access control system, the legacy locks of a building are replaced with the wireless enabled electronic locks.
-Those locks connect to a wireless access point or wireless router, which facilitates multiple wireless enabled devices and locks to communicate with each other within specified criteria and conditions.
-The control and management of the entire door security access system are done through a software application, which provides an interface to configure the desired conditions and criteria for accessing the doors.
+In a door access control system, the legacy locks of a building are replaced with wireless-enabled electronic locks.
+Those locks connect to a wireless access point or wireless router, which facilitates multiple wireless-enabled devices and locks to communicate with each other within specified criteria and conditions.
+The control and management of the entire door security access system is done through a software application, which provides an interface to configure the desired conditions and criteria for accessing the doors.

 The replica of that software can also be installed on your mobile devices as a mobile app to control the system operations.
-Electronic programmed fobs can also be used for manual access to a particular area.
-This entire door access system can work in standalone, integrated and offline modes through proper configuration.
+Electronically programmed fobs can also be used for manual access to a particular area.
+This entire door access system can work in standalone, integrated, and offline modes if properly configured.
 While using the manual access method, an electronic fob is inserted into the wireless reader, which reads the data on that particular fob and establishes communication with the main application for access conditions and criteria.
-Based on those criteria, the access to the wireless doorlocks is granted from the core application through wireless
+Based on those criteria, access to the wireless door locks is granted from the core application.

-Modern wireless door locks are able to handle multiple data input system like thumb impressions, manual codes, images and others through wireless door readers.
-Thus, they are much more intelligent that what they were a few years back!
+Modern wireless door locks are able to handle multiple data input systems like thumb impressions, manual codes, images, and more through wireless door readers.
+It has developed and become a more advanced solution over the years.

 How do wireless locks compare with other technologies?